Credibility: The Foundation of Leadership Development

 - Have a strong sense of team spirit

 - See how their own personal values are consistent with those of the organization

 - Feel ownership in the outcomes of the organization

-If you are interested in improving as a leader, improving your organizations's leaders, or cultivating and encouraging followers, attending The Leadership Challenge® Workshop is an investment that pays leadership dividends.
-Registration for The Leadership Challenge Workshop in Sonoma, California closes August 29.
+If you are interested in improving as a leader, improving your organization's leaders, or cultivating and encouraging followers, attending The Leadership Challenge® Workshop is an investment that pays leadership dividends.

 Need a leadership boost?
 In the 8 minute video below, The Leadership Challenge co-author Barry Posner asserts that we follow people we believe are credible – competent, honest, forward-thinking, and inspirational.
 He also outlines the simple truth about becoming a better leader: If we don't believe the message, we won't believe the messenger.